vherus/cohort-2-final-group-project-requirements/README.md

 ### Planning Stage

+**Note: Please have one person fill in this form to provide links to your diagrams, stories, wireframes etc: https://docs.google.com/forms/d/1GB3i173mTpsIF4nL4CANUZ68_oholGbl-_G1fU661bA/edit**

 - Must have User Stories for core application features
 - Must have Entity Relationship Diagrams which are kept up to date
 - Must have Wireframes for the frontend application